enso-org/enso/docs/syntax/functions.md

 If the user does not explicitly specify the `this` argument by name when defining a method (e.g. they use the `Type.name` syntax), it is implicitly added to the start of the argument list.

+## Calling Functions and Methods

+Enso makes the distinction between functions and methods.
+Methods are entities that are dispatched _dynamically_ and looked up at runtime, while functions are defined locally and are looked up at compile time.
+In order to provide good diagnostics, we distinguish between how functions and methods are called.

+- To call a function `f` on arguments `a` and `b`, we write `f a b`.
+- To call a method `f` defined on a type `A` (value `a`, here) on argument `b`, we write `a.f b`.

 ## Code Blocks